- The fund is managed by Lauren Romeo, who is supported by a highly experienced team at Royce with support from Franklin Templeton

 - The fund offers a differentiated approach to a lot of other US equity funds which means it has the potential to perform quite differently

-The fund aims to deliver long-term growth by investing in unloved higher-risk US smaller companies, with the potential to come back into favour or recover in future.
+The FTF Royce US Smaller Companies fund aims to deliver long-term growth by investing in unloved US smaller companies, with the potential to come back into favour or recover in future.
 It could be a good way to add US exposure to a global portfolio, or work well alongside other US funds focused on larger, more growth-style companies.
+Smaller businesses are often among the most innovative and offer lots of growth potential, but they're higher risk than their larger counterparts.

 The fund is managed by Lauren Romeo, who joined Royce and Associates in 2004.
 She started out as assistant manager of the fund, before being appointed co-manager in 2010 and lead manager in 2011.
 We like the Royce team’s disciplined approach and think Romeo is an engaging and experienced fund manager with a passion for investing in smaller companies.
-Romeo is supported by a team with bags of experience, including the firm’s founder Chuck Royce who has been investing client money since 1972.
+Romeo is supported by a team with lots of experience, including the firm’s founder Chuck Royce who has been investing client money since 1972.
 We believe that the fund harnesses the skills of a talented team with a sensible investment approach.
+Romeo is also named as co-manager on some other funds in the US that invest with a similar philosophy as this fund.
+We’re satisfied that these responsibilities are manageable.

 Romeo aims to invest in companies that are unpopular with investors and buy their shares at a price significantly lower than she feels they’re worth.
 They might be facing headwinds in the shorter term, so it's important they don't have too much debt.
 Romeo and her team spend a lot of time meeting with a company's managers to make sure they've got the skill and experience to turn the business around.
 They also speak to customers, suppliers and competitors to make sure the managers are executing their plan.